Skip to contents

 Examining Parameter Estimates

-Now that we’ve estimated a model, let’s compare our parameter estimates to those reported for the ECPE data by Templin & Hoffman (2013).
+Now that we’ve estimated a model, let’s compare our parameter estimates to the true values used to generate the data.
 We can start be looking at our estimates using measr_extract().
 This function extracts different aspects of a model estimated with measr.
 Here, the estimate column reports estimated value for each parameter and a measure of the associated error (i.e., the standard deviation of the posterior distribution).
-For example, item E1 has four parameters, as it measures two attributes:
+For example, item A1 measures two attributes and therefore has four parameters:

-1. An intercept, which represents the log-odds of providing a correct response for a respondent who is proficient in neither of the attributes this item measures (i.e., morphosyntactic rules and cohesive rules).
+1. An intercept, which represents the log-odds of providing a correct response for a respondent who is proficient in neither of the attributes this item measures (i.e., att2 and att4).

-2. A main effect for morphosyntactic rules, which represents the increase in the log-odds of providing a correct response for a respondent who is proficient in that attribute.
+2. A main effect for the second attribute, which represents the increase in the log-odds of providing a correct response for a respondent who is proficient in that attribute.

-3. A main effect for cohesive rules, which represents the increase in the log-odds of providing a correct response for a respondent who is proficient in that attribute.
+3. A main effect for the fourth attribute, which represents the increase in the log-odds of providing a correct response for a respondent who is proficient in that attribute.

-4. An interaction between morphosyntactic and cohesive rules, which is the change in the log-odds for a respondent who is proficient in both attributes.
+4. An interaction between the second and fourth attributes, which is the change in the log-odds for a respondent who is proficient in both attributes.

 item_parameters